 Angela has a talent at meal planning.
 Not all moms have that talent.
 She spends her time to create meal plans to fill a need for other moms.
 It’s okay for her to charge for that.
 And be proud for filling that need.

 Bethany is gifted at teaching others to play the cello.
-She sets up her own business and teaches others to create beautiful music.
+She sets up her own business and teaches others to create beautiful music, and even got teachers for other instruments as she can use a paystub software to manage workers.
 Way to go, Bethany!

 Lexie likes to make natural soap.
 The idea of trying to make my own soap makes me want to curl up in the fetal position.
 I’m too busy.
 Thank the good Lord for moms like Lexie who are willing to share their time so that I can get what I need without going loony tunes!